uthcode/learntosolveit/source/python.rst

 turn, delegate it further).

 ::
         userinfo = *( unreserved / pct-encoded / sub-delims / ":" )
         host = IP-literal / IPv4address / reg-name

-In order to disambiguate the syntax host between IPv4address and reg-name, we apply the "first-match-wins" algorithm:
+In order to disambiguate the syntax host between IPv4address and reg-name, we apply the "first-match-wins" algorithm.
 A host identified by an Internet Protocol literal address, version 6 [RFC3513] or later, is distinguished by enclosing the IP literal within square brackets ("[" and "]").
 This is the only place where square bracket characters are allowed in the URI syntax.

 ::
         IP-literal = "[" ( IPv6address / IPvFuture ) "]"

         IPvFuture = "v" 1*HEXDIG "."
 1*( unreserved / sub-delims / ":" )